Mercedes SL review

 The sixth-generation Mercedes SL has quite a bit to live up to.
 Over the years the SL design has been evolved rather than reinvented, and the body has been smoothed out compared to the previous model, which highlights a desire to stay true to the original.
 A long bonnet and small cabin cries out traditional roadster, but sadly from a distance it is all too easily confused with an SLK.
 In the cabin nevertheless, the Stuttgart manufacturer lives up to its heritage, by tastefully blending fine leather, metal trim and aero-inspired instruments to create a feeling of grandeur.

 The large V8 petrol engine in the SL 500 is blisteringly quick, accelerating from 0-62mph in 4.6 seconds and up to an electronically limited top speed of 155mph.
+Opt for the SL63 or SL65 models and acceleration becomes supercar-worrying in its pace, although the handling is more suited to cruising than lapping a track.
 The driving position is very comfortable and offers plenty of adjustments.
 Visibility is also surprisingly good whether the roof is up or down, however the electronically controlled wind deflector can obstruct the rear view when raised.
 The car is much lighter than before and features a 57mm increase in track.
 This really improves handling, and although the SL can’t quite match a Porsche 911, it isn’t a million miles off.

 The Mercedes SL hasn’t been tested by Euro NCAP, but thanks to a large array of airbags and electronic safety features, as well as the German brand’s excellent reputation, potential buyers can be sure it will rate five stars.
 It's brimming with driver aids such as adaptive braking, stability control, anti-skid mechanisms and traction control, and it also includes a system that detects when the driver is feeling tired.
 Older versions of the SL developed a few electrical gremlins after a few years, but it is too early to tarnish this new model with the same brush.